GNOME/librsvg/tests/README.md

-These files can go anywhere under the `fixtures/reftests` directory; the `rsvg-test` program will recursively look inside `fixtures/reftests` for all SVG files, render them, and compare them to the `-ref.png` reference images.
+These files can go anywhere under the `fixtures/reftests` directory; the `rsvg-test` program will recursively look inside `fixtures/reftests` for all SVG files, render them to `tests/output`, and compare them to the `-ref.png` reference images.
+The rendered files can later be removed up by running `make clean`.

 **Ignoring tests:** SVG test files or entire subdirectories in `fixtures/reftests` whose names begin with "`ignore`" will be skipped from